 It's very easy to use the website.
 It's very user-friendly so to interact with the website a user doesn't need anything besides the internet connection to access the website.
-To order any book or service a user must need the credential user name and password.
+To order any Software or service a user must need the credential username and password.